drain flies

 Real-World Examples

-An apartment bathroom had drain flies from a floor drain rarely used.
-Pouring water weekly and cleaning the drain stopped the problem completely.
+A bathroom in the apartment had drain bugs from a drain that was seldom used.
+The weekly flushing of water and the cleaning the drain completely solved the problem entirely.

 FAQs (People Also Ask)

-Do drain flies go away on their own?
+Do the drain fly flies die all on their own?

 Are drain flies harmful?